delida/MOACDocs-CHN/docs/appchain/Chain3Js.rst

 .. _jsscs_getReceiptByNonce:

-Returns the transaction result by address and nonce on the MicroChain.
-Note That the nonce is the nonce on the MicroChain.
+Returns the transaction result by address and nonce on the AppChain.
+Note That the nonce is the nonce on the AppChain.
 This nonce can be checked using scs_getNonce.

 *Parameters*

-1. ``String`` - The MicroChain address.
+1. ``String`` - The AppChain address.
 2. ``String`` - The transaction nonce.
 3. ``QUANTITY`` - The nonce of the transaction.